kubernetes-sigs/gateway-api/site-src/guides/migrating-from-ingress.md

 Typically, they will either be shared by all Ingress resources, or every Ingress resource will get dedicated entry points.

-In the Gateway API, entry points must be explicitly defined in a [Gateway](/api-types/gateway/) resource.
+In Gateway API, entry points must be explicitly defined in a [Gateway](/api-types/gateway/) resource.
 For example, if you want the data plane to handle HTTP traffic on port 80, you need to define a [listener](/reference/spec/#gateway.networking.k8s.io/v1beta1.Listener) for